ktomk/pipelines/doc/PIPELINES-HOWTO-ROOTLESS.md

     $ pipelines --deploy mount
     ```

-    If the installation of Docker rootless is incomplete, you well see the
+    If the installation of Docker rootless is incomplete, you will see the
     pipelines utility to complain about setting up the container providing
     more info that docker has issues connecting to the Docker daemon like so: